dddrrreee/cs140e-24win/labs/0-pi-setup/README.md

 1. Bootloader: Add `~/bin` to your `PATH`.
 Copy the bootloader (either `pi-instal.linux` or `pi-install.macos`) to `~/bin`.
-Rehash your shell and runnin `pi-install` with no pi-program from any directory should give an error:
+Rehash your shell and running `pi-install` with no pi-program from any directory should give an error:

         % pi-install